DeniseFalcone/kebi_exam_2324_cintioni_falcone/README.md

-Personalized Menu Recommendations in Restaurants Using Knowledge Graphs, Ontologies, and Agile BPMN Processes The purpose of this project is to design and develop a sophisticated Knowledge Base aimed at generating personalized menus tailored to customers’ specific dietary needs and preferences.
+\textbf{Personalized Menu Recommendations in Restaurants Using Knowledge Graphs, Ontologies, and Agile BPMN Processes}

+The purpose of this project is to design and develop a sophisticated Knowledge Base aimed at generating personalized menus tailored to customers’ specific dietary needs and preferences.
 This initiative brings together a variety of advanced tools and tech-